JoelRobbinsAI/Design_Work/README.md

 I’m Joel Robbins.

 Having a bachelor’s in dietetics and a master’s in acupuncture, I bring high-level reasoning to AI systems design, creating agents with dynamic, evolving interactions.
-I hold full specializations in Prompt Engineering, AI Agent Development, and Responsible Generative AI, and have completed additional certification courses in Python and LangChain.
+I hold full specializations in Prompt Engineering, AI Agent Development, and Responsible Generative AI, and have completed additional introductory courses in Python and LangChain.

 I build real-world AI assistants that maintain a persona and interact naturally in voice or text, keeping track of context, structured information, and user goals across a dynamic conversation.
 The agent acts as a living, responsive partner, helping the user in ongoing tasks while adapting to how they work.